-I guess most of the young researchers coming to the PhD, have a certain vision at the structure of academia on their minds.
-The belief is that, academia is like Olymp, were at the top of the mountain, over the clouds, gods are dining and celebrating for the whole eternity.
+I guess most of the young researchers coming to the PhD, have a certain vision of the structure of academia in their minds.
+The belief is that academia is like Olymp, were at the top of the mountain, over the clouds, gods are dining and celebrating for the whole eternity.
 Whereas in reality – as I realized only this year – there is no Olymp.
 Firstly, the higher up the more responsibilities and problems.
 Secondly, academia is a decentralized network, and those who found themselves far advanced in their academic career, are more and more tangled in a web of interpersonal dependencies rather than becoming free.
 Is this a good advertisement for the job?
 Probably not but still, there are plenty of enthusiasts of this profession.

-The mindset of a PhD
+The mindset of a PhD.

 What I also realized is that PhD is a hard job, but in a slightly different way than most fresh PhDs imagine.
 PhD is just balancing at the edge of insanity, so to speak.
 And this is because what you need is to have complete control over your own mind.
 Namely, you need to have a few completely contradictory qualities in order to become a successful researcher, and you need to be able to juggle these qualities at all times.

 Moreover, you need to be creative and a bit edgy so that you have enough charisma for others to remember you.
 So, you need to be a little bit of an artist.
-But at the same time, you need to follow the rules, be punctual, talk facts and try to fulfill other people’s expectations, which makes you a disciplined, clockwise machine.
+But at the same time, you need to follow the rules, be punctual, talk facts and try to fulfil other people’s expectations, which makes you a disciplined, clockwise machine.
 How to be the two at once?
 It is a very hard game to play every day.
 I am quite convinced that most of the energy spent on work by a PhD candidate is due to the constant trying to manage their own mind, and due to struggling with switches between all these modes – and not due to real organic work.

-Parallel words
+Parallel words.